Extendability of differential forms via Cartier operators: Acknowledgements

 \section{Acknowledgements}

-The author expresses his gratitude to Adrian Langer and Shou Yoshikawa for valuable conversations.
-He would like to thank Burt Totaro for the helpful discussion.
-He is also grateful to Yuya Matsumoto, Teppei Takamatsu, Hiromu Tanaka, Jakub Witaszek, and Fuetaro Yobuko for their useful discussion and comments.
+The author expresses his gratitude to Adrian Langer, Teppei Takamatsu, Burt Totaro, Jakub Witaszek, and Shou Yoshikawa for helpful conversations.
+He would like to thank the anonymous referee for valuable suggestions.
+He is also grateful to Yuya Matsumoto, Hiromu Tanaka, and Fuetaro Yobuko for their useful discussion and comments.
 This work was supported by JSPS KAKENHI Grant number JP22J00272.